Dakhla Morocco Travel Guide

 Stays near Ain Asmaa offer proximity to natural sulfur springs with therapeutic qualities.

-Resorts often feature large swimming pools, some having ocean or lagoon views.
+Resorts often feature large swimming pools, some with ocean or lagoon views.

 Specialized lodges cater to deep-sea fishing enthusiasts, providing gear and guides.